alexteachey/Central_Data/README.md

 # Central Data

 ## These are just some data files I use a lot, and could maybe be useful to other people.
+If you're looking for very sophisticated / deeply vetted stuff, look elsewhere.

-Here's a quick description:
+*Here's a quick description:*

-**GOSE_TTV_summaryfile.csv** -- This is a one-stop shop for transit timings.
+**GOSE_TTV_summaryfile.csv** -- Here are transit timings we produced for about ~775 planets.
 I've taken 500 draws from the joint posteriors produced for our Orbital Sampling Effect paper ([Paper](https://ui.adsabs.harvard.edu/abs/2018AJ....155...36T/abstract) | [Repository](https://github.com/alexteachey/TTV_posteriors)) to produce transit timings and uncertainties (see the paper for more information on the methodology).
 From there I just fit a line to get a best period linear ephemeris, and computed deviations from that line.
 Fast and dirty. *This is a comma-separated value file... open with Excel (or alternative) or Pandas.*

 **cumkoi_forecast_masses.csv** -- Takes the planet radii for every KOI in the cumulative KOI list from NASA Exoplanet Archive (as of January 28, 2021) and uses the [FORECASTER code](https://github.com/chenjj2/forecaster) to predict masses for these planets.
 Note that this has been done in a far more sophisticated manner by Chen and Kipping ([Paper](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.2753C/abstract) | [Repository](https://github.com/chenjj2/forecasts)) but this is maybe a bit easier to access. *This is a comma-separated value file... open with Excel (or alternative) or Pandas.*